mauroservienti/milestone.github.io/_posts/on-working-standing-up-8-years-later.md

 When I'm in my home office, I usually stand on bare feet: no shoes, no socks, no slippers.
 In the long run, that's not healthy.
 Our feet are not anymore designed to stand up that long with no supporting device like a proper pair of shoes.
 About four years ago, thanks to [Daniel Marbach](https://twitter.com/danielmarbach), I bought a balance pad.
 It's [this one from Airex](https://shop.my-airex.com/Balance-pad-Cloud/207762.1), but wider, I couldn't find the exact model anymore.

 The balance pad comes with two advantages and no side effects, as far as I can tell.
 The first advantage is that it makes standing up on bare feet much more comfortable.
-The second, and more important, the balance pad makes so that you cannot stand static.
-It forces you to move constantly, micro-movements, making so that your back muscles are constantly stimulated.
+The second, and more important, is that the balance pad forces you to move constantly, micro-movements, so that your back muscles are constantly stimulated.

 ## What's next?